hoc-indore/volunteer-instruction-docs/volunteer-instructions-and-guidelines/wings-roles-and-deadlines.md

 + [Jump to wings description & key deadlines information](#wings)
 + [See the master list of all volunteers](volunteers-list-hoc-2019-indore.pdf)

+### Note
+In case of any doubt, please contact the author of the document, the repository, and the overall program structure: [@gc-codes](https://github.com/gc-codes/)

 ## The Phases
 To start out, it is imperative to first revise the execution phases as decided.